ourchurchtoo/website/src/posts/2021-03-17-we-have-work-to-do.md

   - mental_health
 category: Article
 ---
-**Trigger Warning: This piece talks about sexual harassment and violence.**
+**Trigger Warning: This piece talks about sexual harassment and violence.** **Although there is no description of events, please read cautiously.**

 - - -